sathwikreddy56/100_Days_of_ML_Code/README.md

 ### Day 2: April 10, 2020 (Linear Regression in c)
 **Today's Progress**:
-    1. Reading csv files in c
+    1. Reading csv files in C
+    2. Using Structures in C
-    2. Normalizing the dataset in c
+    3. Normalizing the dataset in C
-    3. Functions related to calculations manually
+    4. Functions related to calculations manually
-    4. completed linear regression algorithim implementation from scratch in C language
+    5. completed linear regression algorithim implementation from scratch in C language

 **Issues**
     1. C file create is not stable while loading the data to array the data is corrupt sometimes need to understan why this happens.

 **Thoughts:** Numpy library inbuild functions are easy to use but effort to write them in c is the real challenge

+### Day 3: April 11, 2020 (Linear Regression [example-2])
+**Today's Progress**:
+    1. 1D Linear regression
+    2. Understanding z-score normalization and r2_score in linear regression
+    3. Search for new and better implementation of Ml Algorithms

+**Thoughts:** Deviating from the current apporach .As the planned schedule is too overwhelming